 My name is Tadeu Ferreira de Alencar, better known as "Tadeu of the Agogo".
 I'm from Rio de Janeiro and as a good son from "wonderful city", I'm a samba soldier.
 I have been working for more than 40 years with Tourism, more precisely in Hotel business.
 Samba and Carnival have always been my favorite hobbies and I usually say: "My religion!".

-I played 4 bells agogo since 1986 and for 20 years I have been looking for the perfection of the instrument, both in the quality of the materials, as well as in the manufacturing and sonority.
+I played 4 bells agogo since 1986 and for more than 20 years I have been looking for the perfection of the instrument, both in the quality of the materials, as well as in the manufacturing and sonority.
 Some 4 bells agogos in the market are still manufactured from rudimentary methods, with hammer and anvil, damaging the material.
 After much study, consulting of engineers and professionals, I developed a set of machines capable of giving the final format to the sheets, without any type of impact and damages.
 All this looking for finish, durability and tuning.

 The work is practically handcrafted and made with the help of my son Rodrigo Alencar, a student at the Polytechnic School of UFRJ Engineering, and José Dinora a renowned Welding Instructor of SENAI/RJ.